AlucardSanin/Portfolio/README.md

 > Description the project.

-Skeleton under construction of a Portfolio website using specifuc practices for HTML & CSS.
+Skeleton under construction of a Portfolio website using specific practices for HTML, CSS & JS.

 ## Built With

-- HTML & CSS
+- HTML, CSS & JS

 # My Portfolio

-- I'm creating a skeleton of a webpage for a portfolio using HTML and CSS for learning objectives.
+- I'm creating a webpage for a portfolio using HTML, CSS & JS for learning purpose.

 ## Built With